 Instead, James has his passive-aggressive way of treating issues with teammates like tweeting about them but not naming them.

-Though James will never acknowledge anyone to be his least favorite, we thought of tackling the issue based on what we’ve seen on the court and off.
-We’re not saying James hates these players.
-He just doesn’t like them quite as much as he could have.
+Though James will never acknowledge anyone to be his least favorite, we thought of tackling the issue based on what we’ve seen on and off the court.
+We’re not saying James hates these players, he just doesn’t like them quite as much as he could have.

-See if you agree with our top 10 least favorite teammates of LeBron.
+See if you agree with our top 10 least favorite teammates of LeBron James.

 10. Kyrie Irving